 The visual arts don't have the high profile that music does, but there are many talented artists in the community.
 MCC is committed to supporting local artists by creating opportunities for them to show their work.

 MCC has hosted a fall event, Dinner and a Show, that showcases local artists.
 In 2011, artists were invited not only to show examples of their work but to speak to the audience about what they do and why.

 In September 2010, The Marshall Senior Center sponsored its first Art Under the Stars event, an outdoor show that filled the center's parking lot with artists and patrons.
 MCC applauds the senior center leaders for initiating that annual event.

-The organization holds several annual events, including: the Springtime Bazaar in March, Shopping Under the Sun in August, and the Chalk Walk on the same day in August.
+The organization holds several annual events, including: the Springtime Bazaar in March, Shopping Under the Sun and the Chalk Walk in August, and Purses and Pumpkins in October.